Pittsburgh: Soccer

 The Riverhounds, an American professional soccer team, were founded in 1998.
 Like the major league teams in the city, the Riverhounds wear black and gold kits.
 The club plays in the Eastern Conference of the USL Championship, the second tier of the American soccer pyramid.
 The Riverhounds play their home games at Highmark Stadium, a soccer-specific stadium located in Station Square.

 Golf

 Golf has deep roots in the area.
-The oldest U.S. course in continuous use, Foxburg Country Club dating from 1887 calls the region home.
-Suburban Oakmont Country Club holds the record for most times as host for the U.S. Open (8).
-U.S. Women's Open (2), PGA Championships (3), and U.S. Amateurs (8) have also called Oakmont home.
+Foxburg Country Club, the oldest U.S. course in continuous use (dating from 1887) calls the region home.
+Suburban Oakmont Country Club holds the record for most times as host for the U.S. Open at nine; it has also hosted the U.S. Women's Open, PGA Championships, and U.S. Amateurs.

 Golf legends Arnold Palmer, Jim Furyk, and Rocco Mediate learned the game and began their careers on Pittsburgh area courses.
 Suburban courses such as Laurel Valley Golf Club and the Fox Chapel Golf Club have hosted PGA Championships (1937, 1965), the Ryder Cup (1975), LPGA Championships (1957–58), Senior Players Championships (2012–14), and the Senior PGA Championship (2005).

 Local courses have sponsored annual major tournaments for 40 years: